Fun Travels Across the United States

 Landmark Carolina Hotel Gets Makeover

 More than 100 years after it was built, the grand Carolina Hotel at Pinehurst, once known once as the Queen of the South, is sporting a tiara-to-glass slipper makeover.
 An $8 million renovation of its guest rooms, as well as upgrades to the main dining room, the addition of a new Presidential Suite and more have made the resort new again without losing its Southern Belle charm.
-800-487-4653; www.pinehurst.com/carolina_historic_hotel.asp
+For more information call 800-487-4653; or check web site www.pinehurst.com/carolina_historic_hotel.asp

 RAEFORD